What's at stake?

 Freedom of expression and information are being threatened in Canada and worldwide.
 Now is the time to have open, meaningful and respectful dialogue and debate about what’s at stake.

-This fall, we’re starting these critical conversations with events, civil forums and installations.
+This spring, we're continuing these critical conversations with events, civil forums and installations.
 We invite you to challenge your perspectives, engage with new ideas, learn from one another and – most importantly – join the conversation.

 Events and civil forums are part of our On Civil Society programming and generously funded in part by the Toronto Public Library Foundation.